-The University's calendar of events is maintained in the Office of Student Activities.
+The University's calendar of events is maintained in the Office of Student Activities and posted on the website.
 Dates for activities are available in that office.
-The following facilities are scheduled through the Student Activities Office:
+The Office of Student Activities also sends out a monthly email with a calendar of events through the all-campus email, in addition to being located on the @bstateactivities Instagram page.